Redacted-Games-LLC/Merchant-Empires/README.md

 15. Once goods are added, go back to the Admin tool "System Editor" and scroll to the bottom.<br>
 Hit the "Reset" button to generate the initial ports inside the Imperial zones.<br>
-The event processor should then add the upgrades within a few minutes.
+The event processor should then add the trade ports within a few minutes.

 16. You should be ready to make the game public and play.<br>
 Reduce PHP.ini script execution time to 30 seconds.<br>